aaronmj7/FDS-Coding-Project/README.md

 • prints both values, W˜ and X, on the graph.

 The code should create one graph only.
 This graph must have adequate axis labels, titles and a legend

+Write a short report (1 page maximum), addressing following points

+• Describe the data you are given;

+• Describe the distribution you get;

+• How do you calculate the mean weight?
+What value do you get?

+• How do you calculate required value X?
+What value do you get?

+You should include mathematical formulae where appropriate.
+You can add your own comments.